01 of 18

 Dry Clothes (Or a Bathing Suit)

 It can get mighty hot at Disney World, but there are also many fun ways to cool off—and many them will make you wet.
-If you've got small kids, consider dressing them with bathing suits under clothes.
+If you've got small kids, consider dressing them in bathing suits under clothes.

 10 of 18